These paleo and GAPS diet-friendly Banana Lemon Chia Seed Muffins will brighten up any day with their perfect muffiny texture and delicious flavor!

 After a few tweaks, some additions, and the leaving out of sugars, I was pleased with my new muffin creation.
 My husband was pleased too!
 He usually is not a fan of gluten-free muffins, but these were a hit.
 I even got the much-coveted “These almost taste like real muffins” from him.

 That’s how you know you’ve got a winner.

 Now, when I came up with this muffin, I was hankerin’ for a lemon poppyseed muffin.
 Unfortunately, I never ever ever have poppyseeds in my house.
 But thankfully I usually do have a little wonderful thing called chia seeds.
 And they are the perfect stand-in!
 If you happen to have poppyseeds around, you can feel free to use those.

 In Arman’s recipe, he says that flax eggs will work instead of regular eggs.
 I personally have not tried this, but I do trust that he has.
 With his recipe, anyhow.
 I did add in coconut flour, which normally doesn’t work with flax eggs.
 But since it’s not a lot of coconut flour, you could probably get away with using flax eggs if you need to be egg-free.

-Last note, I did use baking powder in this recipe (homemade, see my recipe here).
+Last note, I did use my homemade baking powder in this recipe.
 Baking powder is NOT on the GAPS diet, but you can use it if you are just looking for a paleo muffin.
 If you’re on GAPS, just use baking soda.
 The muffins won’t be so fluffy, but they’ll still be delicious!

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!